 - As a platform to give voice to my own wild heart

-- Provide educational pathways to assist others on their journey to more closely connect with wild nature, as well as nature in their own backyards and communities
+- Provide learning pathways to assist others on their journey to more closely connect with wild nature, as well as nature in their own backyards and communities

-- Share my personal journey toward “becoming the wilderness” within, so that I may more genuinely connect with people and society
+- Share my personal journey toward “becoming the wilderness” within, so that I may more genuinely connect with myself and with others

 By connecting the physical world of nature with who I am authentically, and being willing to be vulnerable – I believe I can emerge wild and in-tune as a wholehearted human no matter where I live, or what situations I may find myself.